Loop space homology of a small category: The existence of -resolutions

 \section{The existence of $\Omega$-resolutions}

 We saw in the last section that $\Omega$-resolutions, when they exist, are unique up to chain homotopy.
 The question of when they do exist is more complicated, and in this section, we give some necessary conditions and some sufficient conditions for that to happen.
-When doing this, the following slightly more general form of Definition \ref{d:Omega-resolution} will be needed: one that allows for truncated resolutions.
+When doing this, the following more general form of Definition \ref{d:Omega-resolution} will be needed.

 \begin{Defi} Let $\abth$ be an $\Omega$-system.
 For $X\in\scrp(\calb)$ and $1\le n\le\infty$, an \emph{$\Omega_n$-resolution} of $X$ is a chain complex \beqq \bfR_n = \eeqq in $\cala$ such that \begin{enumerate}[\rm($\Omega_n$-1) ] \item $P_i\in\scrp(\cala)$ for all $0\le i\le n$ (for all $i\ge0$ if $n=\infty$); \item $\theta_*(\bfR_n)$ is exact; \item $H_i(P_*,\2_*)$ is isomorphic to an object in $\theta^*(\calb)$ for each $0\le i<n$, and $\gee$ induces an isomorphism $H_0(P_*,\2_*)\cong\theta^*(X)$; and \item if $n<\infty$, the inclusion $\Im(\2_n)\le P_{n-1}$ induces a monomorphism $\theta_*(\Im(\2_n))\too\theta_*(P_{n-1})$. \end{enumerate} \end{Defi}